NP-Niranjan/Excel-Regional-Sales-Analysis/README.md

 # Regional Sales Performance Analysis (Excel) 📊

 ## Project Overview
-This project analyzes regional sales data for ABC Electronics to evaluate sales performance across different regions and product categories.
+This project analyzes regional sales data for ABC Products to evaluate sales performance across different regions and product categories.
 The goal is to provide management with actionable insights using Excel-based analysis and visualization techniques.